Winter22SOFE2720/CRN-73378--Group-15-Project/Use Cases/readme.txt

-Use Cases were built upon User stories
+Use Cases were built upon Stakeholders